fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/S52bN/ "@@open-newtab") to edit the dual y-axis combination chart in 2D.

+## Column 3D + Line Single Y-axis Chart

+Now, let's create a column and line multi-series chart in 3D.
+For this, set the value of the `type` attribute to `mscolumnline3d`.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=mscolumnline3d "@@open-newtab") page of column 3D + line single y-axis chart.

+The following chart will showcase the comparsion between the fixed cost, variable cost and the budgeted cost for a year.
+The fixed cost and the variable cost will be shown in column and the budgeted cost will be shown by a line.

+The above multi-series series chart looks like:

+{% embed_all standard-charts-combination-chart-example-6.js %}

+Click [here](http://jsfiddle.net/fusioncharts/s585beou/ "@@open-newtab") to edit the column 3D + line single y-axis chart.

+## Column 3D + Line Dual Y-axis Chart

+To render a column 3D and line multi-series chart with dual y-axis, change the value of the `type` attribute from `mscolumnline3d` to `mscolumn3dlinedy`.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=mscolumn3dlinedy "@@open-newtab") page of column 3D + line dual y-axis chart.

+The chart looks like as shown below:

+{% embed_all standard-charts-combination-chart-example-7.js %}

+Click [here](http://jsfiddle.net/fusioncharts/MSDV4/ "@@open-newtab") to edit the column 3D + line dual y-axis chart.

+## Stacked Column 2D Line Single Y-axis Chart

+Now, let's create a combination of stacked column and a line chart in 2D.
+For this, set the value of `type` attribute to `stackedcolumn2dline`.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=stackedcolumn2dline "@@open-newtab") page of stacked column 2D line single y-axis chart.

+The following chart will showcase the comparison between the revenue of food products and non-food products of Harry's SuperMart.
+With that profit for it will be shown using a line chart.

+The above chart looks like:

+{% embed_all standard-charts-combination-chart-example-8.js %}

+Click [here](http://jsfiddle.net/fusioncharts/4uz2u8yd/ "@@open-newtab") to edit the stacked column 2D line single y-axis chart.

+## Stacked Column 3D Line Single Y-axis Chart

+To render the stacked column 3D and line chart with single y-axis, change the value of the `type` attribute from `stackedcolumn2dline` to `stackedcolumn3dline`.
+Rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=stackedcolumn3dline "@@open-newtab") page of stacked column 2D line single y-axis chart.

+The above stacked column 3D line looks like:

+{% embed_all standard-charts-combination-chart-example-9.js %}

+Click [here](http://jsfiddle.net/fusioncharts/gu8jk5yj/ "@@open-newtab") to edit the stacked column 2D line single y-axis chart.

+## Stacked Column 3D Line Dual Y-axis Chart

+To render the stacked column 3D and line chart with dual y-axis, change the value of the `type` attribute from `stackedcolumn3dline` to `stackedcolumn3dlinedy`.
+Rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=stackedcolumn3dlinedy "@@open-newtab") page of stacked column 2D line single y-axis chart.

+The above stacked column 3D line looks like:

+{% embed_all standard-charts-combination-chart-example-10.js %}

+Click [here](http://jsfiddle.net/fusioncharts/7chax01w/ "@@open-newtab") to edit the stacked column 2D line single y-axis chart.

+## Multi Series Stacked Column 2D + Line Dual Y-axis Chart

+To render the multi-series stacked column _ line dual y-axis chart in 2D, set the value of `type` attribute to `msstackedcolumn2dlinedy`.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=msstackedcolumn2dlinedy "@@open-newtab") page of multi-series stacked column 2D line dual y-axis chart.

+The chart looks like:

+{% embed_all standard-charts-combination-chart-example-11.js %}

+Click [here](http://jsfiddle.net/fusioncharts/8d3px3xp/ "@@open-newtab") to edit the stacked column 2D line single y-axis chart.

 Now, let's customize the appearance and properties of the combination charts.

 ## Plot Trend Elements